cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 Many front end languages are invented to improve original front end technologies.
 They are HTML template languages, CSS preprocessors and JavaScript transcompilers.

+The section introduces builtin front end stacks used by mdcms.

 ### SCSS

+SCSS represent a variant of Sass.
+Sass syntax resembles Ruby code, which is elegant and pretty but not compatible with CSS.
+To address this issue, SCSS syntax becomes a strict superset of CSS intentionally.

 ### Babel plus Flow